 - Some kings tried to control large portions of the route.
-This was because they could benefit from taxes, tributes and gifts that were brought by traders travelling along the route.
+This was because they could benefit from taxes, tributes, and gifts that were brought by traders traveling along the route.
 In return, they often protected the traders who passed through their kingdoms from attacks by robbers.

-- Their two major centres of power were Peshawar and Mathura.
+- Their two major centers of power were Peshawar and Mathura.
 Taxila was also included in their kingdom.

 - During their rule, a branch of the Silk Route extended from Central Asia down to the seaports at the mouth of the river Indus, from where silk was shipped westwards to the Roman Empire.